 Everest Base Camp trek is one of the most thrilling adventures in Nepal.
 Trekking the foothills of the highest mountain in the world is an avid trekker’s wildest dream.
 This moderately challenging trek takes you to the base of Mt.
-Everest through rugged and remote trail.
+Everest through a rugged and remote trail.

-In particular, EBC trail is one of the most trekked paths in the world and November is a great time to take this trek.
+In particular, the EBC trail is one of the most trekked paths in the world and November is a great time to take this trek.
 It is the peak season for touring and trekking in Nepal.
 November provides magical views of snow-capped mountains, green hilly terrains, and vast meadows.

 Moreover, there are stable weather conditions and moderate temperatures in the Everest region.
 The lively trails will get jam-packed with fellow trekkers.
 There are various cultural festivals that fall in November.
 Likewise, it is a great time for the exploration of the culture, heritage, and tradition of the local Sherpa community.